ryu047/Note/README.md

+#Note
 An application to note down your tasks.

 Requirements: node, mongo.

-To start:
-1. Run "mongod" in terminal to start mongo database.
-2. Run "node server.js" in terminal to start the app.
+**Install App**

+1. Clone the repo and cd 'path/to/directory'.
+2. 'npm install'.

+**Start App**

+1. 'npm run build'.
+2. 'npm start'.
-3. Go to "localhost:8888" in your browser to start using the app.
+3. Go to "localhost:8888" in your browser.